qsnake/gpaw/doc/documentation/dscf/dscf.rst

-In the example above we only specify a single state, but the function ``dscf.dscf_calculation`` takes a list of orbitals as input and we could for example have given the argument [[1.0, lumo, 1], [-1.0, pi, 0]] which would force the elctron to be taken from the `\pi` orbital with spin 0.
+In the example above we only specify a single state, but the function ``dscf.dscf_calculation`` takes a list of orbitals as input and we could for example have given the argument [[1.0, lumo, 1], [-1.0, pi, 0]] which would force the electron to be taken from the `\pi` orbital with spin 0.
 The pi should of course be another instance of the WaveFunction class.

 ---------------------